knutin/elli/README.md

 Yaws, Mochiweb, Misultin and Cowboy are great projects, hardened over time and full of very useful features for web development.
 If you value developer productivity, Yaws is an excellent choice.
-If you want a fast and lightweight server, Mochiweb, Misultin and Cowboy are all excellent choices.
+If you want a fast and lightweight server, Mochiweb and Cowboy are excellent choices.

 Having used and studied all of these projects, we believed that if we merged some of the existing ideas and added some ideas from other